 Harvard National Security Journal

 Robinson, Paul H. and Haque, Adil Ahmad, "Advantaging Aggressors: Justice & Deterrence in International Law" (2011).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 297.

 Criminal Law Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Society Commons, Military, War, and Peace Commons, National Security Law Commons, Public Policy Commons